Contentify/Contentify/daux/docs/Development/Creating_Layouts.md

 ## Title Tag

-The base controller offers a method set the title for the related template:
+The base controller offers a method to set the title for the related template:

     $this->title('Great cookie recipe');